 The exact locations on the western emplacement area that will be available for rehabilitation in the next three years remain undefined.
-During the next FWP (specifically in FY2025) a rehabilitation schedule will be finalised based on progressively rehabilitating available landforms once it is complete.
-To facilitate this process detailed design of the landform is being completed in FY24.
+During the next FWP (specifically in 2025) a rehabilitation schedule will be finalised based on progressively rehabilitating available landforms once it is complete.
+Detailed design of the landform has progressed in 2024 and will be completed in 2025 following anticipated approval of Modification 1.